bcgov/platform-services-sysdig/README.md

 - [All Maintenance related topics](docs/maintenance.md)

 ### Operator
 A custom Ansible-based operator has been created to manage Users, Teams and Dashboard Templates in the Sysdig Monitor and Secure platform.
+> Note: this will be replaced with a Go based Operator soon

 ### Help / Contact
 See `#devops-sysdig` or `#devops-how-to` channels for assistance in [Rocket.Chat](https://chat.developer.gov.bc.ca/).